crystalrestro25-collab/bhumi-setu-open-infrastructure/README.md

 BHUMI-SETU is designed as open digital public infrastructure that enables governments, development organizations, and financial institutions to implement transparent land governance and farmer identity systems.

 By providing verifiable land records and interoperable farmer identity frameworks, the platform supports inclusive rural development, financial access, and accountable governance systems across developing economies.
+## Project Status

+BHUMI-SETU is currently in early-stage development.

+The repository contains the foundational architecture, open data schemas, API framework design, and documentation for the infrastructure.
+Development will progress through prototype implementation and pilot testing in rural governance environments.

+Contributions from developers, researchers, and public infrastructure partners are welcome.
 ## Architecture Overview